Guardianship and Special Needs Children

-Under New York law, someone at least 18 years old may petition the court to become a guardian.
+Under the law, someone at least 18 years old may petition the court to become a guardian.
 Possible guardians include family members or other caregivers with good character.
 Two possible guardianships are:

 Based on the circumstances, the court may grant a "limited guardianship" for either or both types of guardianships, allowing the guardian to make only certain decisions, or the court may order a "full guardianship" authorizing the guardian to make all decisions for the protected individual.
-In some cases a "special guardianship" is created for the limited purpose of helping the incapacitated person with protective arrangements.
+In some cases, a "special guardianship" is created for the limited purpose of helping the incapacitated person with protective arrangements.

 Special Needs Trusts

 While guardianships may be helpful for children with special needs embarking on adulthood, other legal processes exist to protect a vulnerable person's assets.
 For example, a special needs trust may be established for the protected person through which the assets are owned and managed by an appointed trustee.

 Also known as a "supplemental care trust," this type of trust receives and manages money for the benefit of the disabled person while maintaining their eligibility for government services.
 In contrast, if money is reserved for the disabled individual through a traditional will, the person must use that money first for living expenses and healthcare until the money is depleted.
 During that period, they are generally ineligible for government benefits.

 Funds from a special needs trust can be used to pay for goods and services traditionally used by people with disabilities, including medical and dental expenses, transportation, maintenance or modification of furniture, special training or rehabilitation, computers, and electronic equipment.

 A durable power of attorney may be created, so a specific person (or group of people) is responsible for making decisions on behalf of an incapacitated person.
 For people receiving government benefits, another person could be deemed a representative payee.
 A power of attorney is a valuable option, especially when a single transaction or transfer of property is involved.